itsmeichigo/DateTimePicker/README.md

 #### Using Carthage

-From 2.1.0 onward, you can integrate DateTimePicker into your Xcode project using Carthage by specifying it in your `Cartfile`:
+From v2.1.0 onward, you can integrate DateTimePicker into your Xcode project using Carthage by specifying it in your `Cartfile`:

 ```ogdl
 github "itsmeichigo/DateTimePicker" ~> 2.1.0
 ```

 Run `carthage update` to build the framework and drag the built `DateTimePicker.framework` into your Xcode project.

+#### Using Swift Package Manager

+From v2.5.0 you can add DateTimePicker to your project via SPM.
+Paste link to this repo in SPM configuration window and you're good to go.

 #### Manual install